rwang1991/DoEAgent2/AI_Foundry_Integration.md

 I need to optimize for all three responses: Dissolution (higher is better), Hardness (target 47-49), and Content_Uniformity (higher is better, target >99%).

 What are the key factors affecting each response, and what would be your recommended process settings?

+Note: You can analyze all responses simultaneously using: "response_column": "Dissolution,Hardness,Content_Uniformity"
 ```

 ### Example 4: Food Science Application